ejonasson/sunlight-api-laravel-service/README.md

 A Laravel 5 wrapper for the Sunlight Foundation API(http://sunlightfoundation.com/) using Guzzle and Curl.
 Includes caching support for minimizing API calls.

+*This integration has not yet been robustly used/tested in a live environment.
+Use at your own risk.*

 Configuration
 ------------